+- NSW and Victoria use a 'conventional' baiting technique' where free-feeds of non-poisoned baits are laid prior to a single application of 1080 poisoned bait.
+The procedures used for each State are as follows: - NSW 3 free-feeds must be laid at least 3 days apart.
+The 1080 bait must be laid 3 to 5 days after the last free-feed. - Victoria 2 free-feeds are laid.
+The interval between the first and second feed should be not less than 6 days and that between the second and poison feed not less than 4 days.

-• Most States use a 'conventional' baiting technique' where 3 free feeds of non-poisoned baits are laid at intervals of 2 to 3 days.
-Then 3 to 5 days after the last free-feed, one application of 1080 poisoned bait is laid.
-Free feeding of non-poisoned bait is an essential step to allow rabbits to become accustomed to eating bait material.
-It also enables an estimation of amount of poisoned bait required and assessment of any non-target risk.
-In some cases more than 3 free feeds are needed.
+Free-feeding of non-poisoned bait is an essential step to allow rabbits to become accustomed to eating bait material.
+It also enables an estimation of amount of poisoned bait required.
 Suggested quantities of bait for the first free-feeding are: